pku-lemonade/review/README.md

 ### Novelty

-> [!Tip]
+> [!Note]
-> **Read carefully**: Compare with related papers.
+> **Requires careful reading**: Assessing novelty means comparing the paper critically to related work.
+If you only skimmed the paper, either skip this score or assign at most 2.

-- 5: Totally new idea.
+- 5: Totally new idea; groundbreaking.
-- 4: New take on old ideas, or combines them smartly.
+- 4: New take on existing ideas, or combines them smartly.
-- 3: An old idea applied to a totally new area/topic.
+- 3: An existing idea applied to a new area/topic.
-- 2: An old idea applied to a similar problem.
+- 2: An existing idea applied to the same problem with standard incremental contributions.
+- 1: An existing idea applied to the same problem with minor variations.

 ### Relevance